aws/neptune-gremlin-client/README.md

 With the Neptune Gremlin Client you create a `GremlinCluster` and `GremlinClient` much as you would create a `Cluster` and `Client` with the Tinkerpop Java driver.
 The Neptune Gremlin Client is designed to be a near-drop-in replacement for the Java driver.
 Internally, it uses the Java driver to connect to Neptune and issue queries.

-You populate a `GremlinCluster` with one or more endpoints, or contact points, when you first create it, but you can also refresh this list of endpoints from your code whenever you want.
+You populate a `GremlinCluster` with one or more endpoints, or contact points, when you first create a client, but you can also refresh this list of endpoints from your code whenever you want.
 The `GremlinClient` exposes a `refreshEndpoints()` method that allows you to supply a new set of endpoints.
 This allows a running application to adapt to changes in your Neptune database's cluster topology.

 The easiest way to automatically refresh the list of endpoints is to use a `ClusterEndpointsRefreshAgent`.
-The agent can be configured to periodically discover the database cluster's current topology, select a set of endpoints, and update a client.
+The agent can be configured to periodically discover the database cluster's current topology, select a set of endpoints, and update the client.

-The `ClusterEndpointsRefreshAgent` uses the Neptune Management API to discover the database cluster's topology.
-You then supply an `EndpointsSelector` to select an appropriate set of endpoints from the topology.

 A `ClusterEndpointsRefreshAgent` can be configured to get the database cluster's topology directly from the Neptune Management API, or from an AWS Lambda proxy function, which fetches and caches the cluster topology from the Management API on behalf of multiple clients.
 Unless you have a very small number of client instances (1-5) in your application, we recommend using a Lambda proxy to get the cluster toplogy.
 This reduces the risk of the Management API throttling requests from many clients.

+Your application can then use an `EndpointsSelector` to select an appropriate set of endpoints from the current cluster topology.

+### Distributing requests across an Amazon Neptune cluster

+One of the benefits of the Neptune Gremlin Client is that it helps you distribute requests evenly across multiple read replicas in a Neptune cluster.

+If you're building an application that needs to distribute requests across replicas, your first choice will typically be the [reader endpoint](https://docs.aws.amazon.com/neptune/latest/userguide/feature-overview-endpoints.html), which balances _connections_ across replicas.
+The reader endpoint continues to balance connections across replicas even if you change the cluster topology by adding or removing replicas, or promoting a replica to become the new primary.

+However, in some circumstances, using the reader endpoint can result in an uneven use of cluster resources.
+The reader endpoint works by periodically changing the host that the DNS entry points to.
+If a client opens a lot of connections before the DNS entry changes, all the connection requests are sent to a single Neptune instance.
+The same thing happens if DNS caching occurs in the application layer: the client ends up using the same replica over and over again.
+If an application opens a lot of connections to the reader endpoint at the same time, many of those connections can end up being tied to a single replica.

+The Neptune Gremlin Client more fairly distributes connections and requests across a set of instances in a Neptune cluster.
+The client works by creating a connection pool for each [_instance endpoint_](https://docs.aws.amazon.com/neptune/latest/userguide/feature-overview-endpoints.html) in a given list of endpoints, and distributing requests (queries, not connections) in a round-robin fashion across these connection pools, thereby ensuring a more even distribution of work, and higher read throughput.

+Note that the Neptune Gremlin Client will only round-robin requests across multiple read replicas if you supply it with a list of replica _instance endpoints_.
+If you supply it with the reader endpoint, you may continue to see connections and requests unevenly distributed across the cluster.

 ## Creating a GremlinCluster and GremlinClient